brandur/org/drafts/elegant-apis.md

 }
 ```

-The strange `$ref` keyword is a [JSON Reference](TODO) (RFC TODO).
+The strange `$ref` keyword is a [JSON Reference](http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).
 It tells schema parsers that the definition is not a schema itself, but rather references a schema elsewhere in the document (or in a different document).
 The `#` denotes the root of the JSON document, and the slashes are keys that should be descended through until the appropriate value is reached.

 ## We Need to Go Deeper